DeathSurfing/PlantAutomationIOT/README.md

 2. Setup the Code for ESP8266:
 You will need the ESP8266WiFi library to connect to your WiFi network and the IFTTT Webhooks to trigger an action (like sending a notification) when soil moisture falls below a certain level.

-3. In the include make a config.h file with the following attributes:
+3. Create a include folder in the home directory and make a config.h file with the following attributes:
 ```
 #ifndef CONFIG_H
 #define CONFIG_H